Saying goodbye to your childhood home

 This whole process may exacerbate any anxieties you have about mortgages or the housing market.
 If this is the case, just remember that all things take time to grow.
-For your questions about home loans, take a look at our Home Buying Guide or talk to one of our helpful home loan experts.
+For your questions about home loans, talk to one of Suncorp Bank's helpful home loan experts.

 If you are moving out of your childhood home and onto bigger and better things, remember to protect your project-of-a-lifetime with Home Insurance.
 That way, you have one less thing to worry about, which can take some of the pressure off.
 The Suncorp Insurance Building Calculator can help you determine your sum insured, and estimate the replacement cost of the building that makes up your new home.

 Some psychologists suggest creating a ritual to say goodbye.
 You might spend some time walking through each room and reflecting, or even select a fragment of the house, like a piece of furniture, a pebble or a plant from the garden, to take with you.

 Moving out of your childhood home might mean going through old possessions, which can lead to lot of tough choices.
 You might be surprised by what you unearth: adorable drawings from when you were six, old sports trophies and angsty teenage diaries.
 All this can be a blast from the past (and there'll probably be a few treasures you want to keep!).
 But if you haven't thought about something since it was shoved in the cupboard last decade, it might be time to let it go.